 The Evolution of a Specialized Industry

 Founded by entrepreneurs who plied their trade from small stores and warehouses as far back as the mid-1800s, a pioneering spirit still exists in the third, fourth, and even fifth generation of family-owned businesses that make up a large portion of the foodservice distribution industry.

 The evolution of the foodservice distribution industry is directly linked to the growth of the restaurant industry.
 Following World War II, a typical food distributor served any market need — from a small local grocery store to hotels.
 One of the growth drivers in foodservice was The National School Lunch Act, passed in 1946, which began providing a mass market for “institutional” products.
 Because of that, the distribution role within foodservice was at first known as “institutional distribution.”

 Through the 1950s and 1960s, the industry continued to expand.
-Our trade group, the International Foodservice Distributors Association, was formed to address the needs within this growing supply channel.* Distributor purchasing groups were formed and non-food products such as equipment and supplies were added to distributors’ product lines.
+The International Foodservice Distributors Association, was formed to address the needs within this growing supply channel.* Distributor purchasing groups were formed and non-food products such as equipment and supplies were added to distributors’ product lines.
 The fast-food industry was born and Americans were spending more and more of their food dollar away from home.